kennedn/Action-on-LAN/README.md

 ## notes

-magic_actioner.py tries to deduce your active mac address.
-If the mac address auto detection is not working for you, you can edit the source code to hard code `mac_address=` to a desired value.

 Python *is* cross platform but at least parts of this tool won't work in windows (e.g mac detection).